andresagdt515/Task1_Network_Visualization/README.md

 - data.json_maker.py <br />

-    In order to correctly run the file it is necessary:
+    In order to correctly run the file install the required libraries:

-    - install pandas
-    - install json
+```bash
+pip install -r requirements.txt
+```
 - 3Dgraph.ipynb <br />

     In order to obtain the correct simulation it is necessary:
-    - to split the provided data (raan_case_study interns.xlsx) into 2 .csv files with the following names: edges.csv and nodes.csv, that store the edges and nodes corresponding data.
+    - to split the provided data (raan_case_study interns.xlsx) into 2 .csv files with the following names: edges.csv and nodes.csv, they store the edges and nodes corresponding data.
     - run the code in a Jupyter Notebook

-## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required libraries.

-```bash
-pip install -r requirements.txt
-```